List of General Hospital characters introduced in the 2020s: Esme Prince

 Esme Prince, played by Avery Kristen Pohl, first appeared on August 16, 2021.
-She is later revealed to be the girlfriend of Spencer Cassadine (Nicholas Chavez).
 She is the daughter of Ryan Chamberlain (Jon Lindstrom) and Heather Webber (Alley Mills), the maternal half sister of Steven Webber (Scott Reeves) and Franco Baldwin (Howarth), the niece of Kevin Collins, the cousin of Livvie Locke (Kelly Monaco), and the granddaughter of Alice Grant and Victor Collins (Nicholas Pryor).
-In February 2023, Esme welcomed her first child, Ace Prince-Cassadine, who was conceived from her one-night stand with Spencer's father, Nikolas Cassadine (Adam Huss), who was born at Wyndemere Castle with the help of his grandmother, Laura Webber (Genie Francis) and his great-uncle, Kevin.
+In February 2023, Esme welcomed her first child, Ace Cassadine, who was conceived from her one-night stand with Nikolas Cassadine (Marcus Coloma), who was born at Wyndemere Castle with the help of his grandmother, Laura (Francis) and his great-uncle, Kevin.

+Pohl departed the role on January 31, 2024.
+In storyline, Esme and Spencer Cassadine (Nicholas Alexander Chavez) go overboard during a confrontation aboard the yacht he rented into the waters, and are presumed dead.